 What’s important is that each of these pots (and they are just a tiny sample of what was found) once had a function – even a meaning – in peoples’ lives, and quite possibly one connected with making those lives more fragrant, more delicious, more intoxicating, more beautiful – more interesting.
 Each of them had a use-life and each of them could be the starting point for a great story about the past.
 Maybe some friends poured wine from the jug at the back during a long-forgotten party, exchanging stories and jokes.
 Maybe a child played with the little cup in the foreground and later became a warrior or traveller.
 Maybe a girl produced a powder or perfume in one of the bowls on the left, to anoint herself before meeting a lover or suitor…

 And that’s why they are a great metaphor: these fairly humble pots all embody the potential for narrative, for story-telling developing from the object itself, be it a huge temple or a small pot: that’s what we hope to do.
 On all our trips, we show you many things, some famous, striking and well-studied, others more obscure, less spectacular but no less fascinating.
 For all of them, there are great stories to tell, to share or to imagine.
-We trust that 2015 has left you with some fine stories and good memories, and we hope that 2016 will bring many more of them – perhaps even on one of our escorted tours?
+We trust that 2015 has left you with some fine stories and good memories, and we hope that 2016 will bring many more of them – perhaps even on one of our escorted tours in Europe?
 For example, you can see this very display, along with Phaistos itself, on our Crete tour.

 We wish a Happy New Year to all our readers and guests.